costdev/git-updater-lite/README.md

 This library was designed to be added to your git hosted plugin or theme to enable standalone updates.

-You must have a reachable site that will be used for dynamically retrieving the update API data.
+You must have a publicaly reachable site that will be used for dynamically retrieving the update API data.

 * [Git Updater](https://git-updater.com) is required on a site where all of the release versions of your plugins and themes are installed.
 * All of your plugins/themes **must** be integrated with Git Updater.